datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 > If we implemented this proposal, how will existing users / developers adopt it?
 Is it a breaking change?
 Can we write
 > automatic refactoring / migration tools?
 Can we provide a runtime adapter library for the original API it replaces?

-This rollout would be done as either a new API endpoint or an optional additional parameter to an existing API, so existing APIs will not be broken.
+This rollout could be done as either a new API endpoint or an optional additional header to an existing API, so existing APIs will not be broken.
 Once available, clients may opt in to use the new features.

 ## Future Work